Last Updated on August 26, 2021 by Oddmund Groette

 - How many shares/contracts per trade?
 Quant traders like to call this risk-analysis or money management.
 This is a pretty wide topic in itself.
 For example, two stocks trading at 50 dollars might have completely different volatility and thus risk.
 A 1 000 share position in a low volatility stock, might be the same as a 200 share position in a high volatility stock.

-- Does the strategy add correlation?
+- Is your strategy correlated to your other strategies?
+You want to have a low correlation.
 Does its trading signals overlap with your other strategies?
 Does it add significant value to your profits?
 Usually, it’s a good idea to trade several markets to get diversification and potentially smooth your overall returns.
 The idea is that losses in one strategy are offset by gains in another quantified strategy.
 You aim for little correlation between your quantified strategies and it’s absolutely crucial to investigate how a strategy performs alongside your other strategies.
 The lack of correlation among the trading strategies is very underappreciated!
 It’s more likely that you’ll perform better the more systems/stocks you trade.
 Many “suboptimal” strategies are much better than one “best” strategy.
 The reason is diversification and because many strategies go through periods of mediocre profits, even losses, and most strategies simply stop working after some time.

 - Last but not least: whenever you develop a quantified strategy, make sure you test “out of sample”.
 Out of sample simply means you test your strategy on future unknown data.
 It’s important you commit to this procedure because of the risk of curve-fitting your strategy to the past data.
 The best way to do this is to trade with “paper money” in a virtual account for several months before you go live.